NicolaeIotu/racepacks/README.md

 **racepacks** can reliably determine the fastest running set of instructions.
 **racepacks** will run, measure, record output and display in a human readable format the race results after performing the tests indicated.

-When running with Node.js, **racepacks** will redirect output and errors of the code being tested to a file located in the system temporary folder i.e. '/tmp/racepacks/racepacks_20201120_25101PM' (OS dependant).
-If required you can further analyze the output if any.

-When running in browser extra content may appear in the console.

-**racepacks** itself runs single threaded and in order to ensure the fairness of the tests a custom rotational order is used.
-This means that the functions being tested are rotated in such a way that multiple runs of each test are executed and for each of these runs the order of the functions is changed.
-If the tests time difference obtained after running Racepacks is small or comparable, it is recommended to run it a couple of times more.
-This is because even if special provisions are in place Racepacks cannot ensure constant processor time for the tests.
-If you know how to do this please contact the author :)

 **racepacks** has nanosecond precision when running with Node.js, and microsecond or millisecond precision when running in the browser.